yuliangzhong/Supervised_Learning_Practice/readme.md

 I solved this task by SVM classification and regression.

-My teammates Yue Li and Xue Ying solved it by Neural Network and Xgboost, respectively.
+My teammates Yue Li and Yin Xue solved it by Neural Network and Xgboost, respectively.

 ### Annotations